-When requested, a licensee must complete the supplementary schedule to provide more detailed analysis and explanations covering:
+When requested, a licensee must complete the supplementary schedule to provide more detail and explanations covering:

-- commercial revenue relating to a club's participation in matches in national competitions revenue analysed by the different types of matches; - merchandising revenue, with any arrangements contributing more than 20% of total commercial revenue to be separately disclosed; - the revenue generated from non-match day usage of facilities, with revenue from major events such as hosting pop concerts to be separately disclosed from other events; - membership (non-matchday related), being some form of arrangement whereby the club provides some type of benefit(s) for paying members in respect of matters other than attending matches; and
+- commercial revenue from a club's participation in national competition matches, broken down according to the different types of matches; - merchandising revenue, with any arrangements contributing more than 20% of total commercial revenue to be disclosed separately;

-• other commercial revenue, disclosing separately any commercial arrangements contributing more than 20% of total commercial revenue.
+- the revenue generated from non-matchday usage of facilities, with revenue from major events, such as hosting pop concerts, to be disclosed separately from other events; - membership (non-matchday related), i.e. some form of arrangement whereby the club provides some type of benefit for paying members other than match attendance; - other commercial revenue, disclosing separately any commercial arrangements contributing more than 20% of total commercial revenue.

-Explanatory comments should be provided by the licensee, covering matters such as significant variations compared to other reporting periods, inclusion of any unusual transactions and, if known and applicable, why there may be significant variations to other licensees playing in the same national competitions.
-Where applicable, explanatory comments should also include details of the major events held at the licensee's facilities and the name and terms of the merchandising and other commercial revenue which have been disclosed separately as they contribute more than 20% of the total.
+The licensee should provide explanatory comments, covering such matters as significant variations compared to other reporting periods, any unusual transactions and, if known and applicable, why there may be significant variations compared to other licensees playing in the same national competitions.
+Where applicable, explanatory comments should include details of the major events held at the licensee's facilities and the name and terms of the merchandising and other commercial revenue that have been disclosed separately as they contribute more than 20% of the total.

-5. Revenue - UEFA solidarity & prize money - Annex X B (e)
+5. Revenue - UEFA solidarity and prize money - Annex X B (e)

-UEFA solidarity and prize money is revenue for a licensee derived from UEFA's solidarity distributions for the benefit of clubs, and/or revenue for a licensee from UEFA for fulfilment of a club's obligations regarding participation in a UEFA club competition in a season (excluding match gate receipts, which must be included under "gate receipts").
+UEFA solidarity and prize money is revenue from UEFA's solidarity contributions or UEFA's payments to a club for fulfilling its obligations when participating in a UEFA club competition in a season, excluding match gate receipts, which must be included under 'gate receipts'.